saiganesh612/Color-Game/README.md

 * If player selects incorrect color it will disappear.
 * If player selects correct color all the reamining colors will change to matched rgb color.

-* The game is published at https://saiganesh612.github.io/Color-Game/
+The game is published at https://saiganesh612.github.io/Color-Game/ may a try on this game.